srepac/packages/backup-restore-configs.md

 ```

-10. Force it to connect to your manually configured wifi SSID.
+10. Force it to connect to your manually configured wifi SSID (restored from backup).

 ```
 wifi-menu -o